Whitmore (horse): 2015: two-year-old season

 Whitmore made two starts at age two.
-On November 6 he made his first start in a six-furlong Maiden Special Weight at Churchill Downs, which he won by 7 1/4 lengths despite veering out in the stretch.
+On November 6, he made his first start in a six-furlong Maiden Special Weight at Churchill Downs, which he won by 7 1/4 lengths despite veering out in the stretch.

 Stepped up in distance for the $1,000,000 Delta Downs Jackpot Stakes, he was in close contention for the first three-quarters but had nothing left in the stretch and finished fifth.

 2016: three-year-old season

 Whitmore won his first start as a three-year-old, an allowance race at Oaklawn Park on January 16.

-Although Whitmore would ultimately be known as a sprinter, his connections then decided to try and qualify him for the 2016 Kentucky Derby.
-Continuing to race at Oaklawn Park, Whitmore proved himself competitive at route distances up to 1 1/8 miles.
+Although Whitmore was ultimately known as a sprinter, his connections decided to try toqualify him for the 2016 Kentucky Derby.
+Continuing to race at Oaklawn Park, he proved himself competitive at route distances up to 1 1/8 miles.
 He was second in the Southwest Stakes, second in the Rebel Stakes, and third in the Arkansas Derby, beaten by subsequent Grade 1 winners Cupid and Creator.
-Whitmore raced in the Kentucky Derby but could only finish nineteenth.
+Whitmore raced in the Kentucky Derby, finishing nineteenth.

-Whitmore came out of the race with a bone chip on his knee that had to be removed surgically.
+He came out of the race with a bone chip on his knee that had to be removed surgically.
 He was given a long layoff before returning on December 3 in a 6 1/2 furlong allowance race at Aqueduct.
 He sat close behind the early pace but ran into traffic problems as they neared the head of the stretch.
-When he finally found running room, Whitmore took the lead then held off a late run from Will Did It to win by 1 1/2 lengths.
+When he found running room, Whitmore took the lead, then held off a late run from Will Did It to win by 1 1/2 lengths.

 2017: four-year-old season

-Whitmore began his four-year-old campaign on January 15 by winning a six furlong allowance race at Oaklawn Park.
-He ran a "monster" race, winning by 2 3/4 lengths in track record time of 1:08.81.
+Whitmore began his four-year-old campaign on January 15 by winning a six-furlong allowance race at Oaklawn Park.
+He ran a "monster" race, winning by 2 3/4 lengths in track-record time of 1:08.81.
 He earned his first black-type win on March 11 in the listed Hot Springs Stakes at Oaklawn.
 The race had drawn a deep field including Grade 2 winner Holy Boss and Grade 3 winners Fish Trappe Road and Ivan Fallunovalot.
-Despite this, Whitmore went off as the odds-on favorite and won in dominating fashion by six lengths despite being checked early.
+Despite this, Whitmore went off as the odds-on favorite and won by six lengths despite being checked early.

 On April 15, Whitmore went off as the 1-2 favorite in the six-furlong Count Fleet Sprint Handicap at Oaklawn.
 Chief Cicatriz went to the early lead and ran the opening quarter in 21:26.
-Whitmore sat well back early but made a strong move in the stretch to win by 3 3/4 lengths.
-"I think he's still learning this new game (sprinting), but he likes it a lot", said Moquett.
+Whitmore sat well back early and made a strong move in the stretch to win by 3 3/4 lengths.
+"I think he's still learning this new game (sprinting), but he likes it a lot," said Moquett.
 "It's easy on him.
 Someone asked me earlier, 'How did you teach him to sprint?'
 I said, 'That's not the training feat.
 The training feat was getting him to be third in the Arkansas Derby and second in the Rebel.'
 He's always wanted to do this."